Aliases for GCK Gene

 GeneCards Summary for GCK Gene

-GCK (Glucokinase (Hexokinase 4)) is a Protein Coding gene.
-Diseases associated with GCK include chromosome 7p deletion and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include magnesium ion binding and ADP binding.
+GCK (Glucokinase) is a Protein Coding gene.
+Diseases associated with GCK include Hyperinsulinemic Hypoglycemia, Familial, 3 and Maturity-Onset Diabetes Of The Young, Type 2.
+Among its related pathways are Type II diabetes mellitus and Galactose metabolism.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and phosphotransferase activity, alcohol group as acceptor.
 An important paralog of this gene is HK2.